mebusy/notes/dev_notes/ios/iap_receiptparse.md

 </details>

-The raw receipt data is in indefinite length format(BER, not DER), to make it easier to understand, we will convert it to definite length.
+The raw receipt data is in indefinite length format, to make it easier to understand, we will convert it to definite length.

 ```bash
 # convert DER to PEM